Businessman engaged in reading a website on laptop

 People move fast online.
 Their eyes skip over the screen, scanning and filtering for the information they want.

-Web reader behavior studies show they don’t want to read as much as 80% of your web content.
+Web reader behavior studies show site visitors don’t want to read as much of your web content.

-This presents a major challenge for content marketers.
+This presents a major challenge for content business leaders.
 How do you make sure the people you have worked so hard to attract to your website actually read your content?

 1. Provide web content that is useful, valuable and interesting

-If you want your reader to stop and pay attention to your content, you have to offer him something worth his time.
+If you want your readers to stop and pay attention to your content, you have to offer them something worth their time.
 To do that have a really clear picture of who your reader is.
-If you don’t know your reader well enough to buy him a thoughtful and meaningful gift, then you have work to do.
+If you don’t know your readers well enough to buy them a thoughtful, meaningful gift, you have work to do.

 2. Put the most important information at the top

-Eye tracking studies show most readers will look at the first paragraph but by the 4th paragraph, as many as 70% of your visitors have stopped reading.
+Eye-tracking studies show that most readers look at the first paragraph, but by the fourth paragraph, most of your visitors have stopped reading.

 3. Use headlines and subheads as signposts